 - You can serve it right away, but I like to let it cool for just a few minutes so it will thicken up just a bit.

 The acidity in the lemon juice works very well with the sugars in the maple syrup and blueberries as a natural thickening agent.
 However, if you would like your blueberry compote to be more like a pie filling that’s very easy to accomplish.

 The easiest way to do this is by making a cornstarch slurry and stirring it into the sauce while the blueberry compote is still hot.
 What is a slurry?
 It’s a simple mixture of water and cornstarch whisked together.
 When added to a hot liquid it thickens very quickly.

 - Combine 2 parts water and 1 part cornstarch to a small mixing dish and whisk until it’s well combined.
 A cornstarch slurry ratio is 2:1 so it’s very easy to whip up no matter the amount you need.
 However, a little goes a long way.

-- I would suggest using 2 Tbsp of water and 1 Tbsp of cornstarch.
+- I would suggest using 2 tablespoon of water and 1 tablespoon of cornstarch.
 Then, slowly pour into the compote while hot and stir until it thickens.
 You may not need to use the whole slurry.

 You are going to love this Healthy Blueberry Compote recipe.
 It’s…

 Pro Tips & Tricks

 - How To Store: You can store your blueberry compote in a glass jar or covered container for up to two weeks in the fridge.
 Simply reheat in the microwave or in a small saucepan when you’re ready to enjoy.